jonnyhoeven/workshop/README.md

 Namespaces divide cluster resources and quota's.
 They're intended for use in environments with many users spread across multiple teams or projects.
-Namespaces are not a security feature, to isolate different users or namespaces from each other we need tools like [Loft](https://loft.sh/) that leverage RBAC (Role based account control) to securely isolate namespaces across teams.
+Namespaces are not a security feature, to isolate different users or namespaces from each other we need tools like [Loft](https://loft.sh/) that leverage RBAC (Role Based Account Control) to securely isolate your namespaces across teams.

 By default, Kubernetes starts with four initial namespaces: